Bulls vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Bulls Betting Records & Stats

-- Chicago has played 38 games this season that have had more than 224.5 combined points scored.
+- Chicago has played 42 games this season that have gone over 221.5 combined points scored.

-- The average over/under for Chicago's matchups this season is 226.1, 1.6 more points than this game's total.
+- The average over/under for Chicago's contests this season is 226, 4.5 more points than this game's point total.

-- So far this season, Chicago has put together a 36-34-0 record against the spread.

-- Chicago has a record of 2-4 when it is set as the underdog by +230 or more by bookmakers this season.
+- This season, Chicago has won 11 of its 20 games, or 55%, when it is the underdog by at least +135 on the moneyline.

 Bulls vs. 76ers Over/Under Stats